top of page

 She retreated into her studio and inner world and emerged seven years later

-and no more interest in participating in commercial, superficial arenas of art
+with 200+ paintings and no longer had interest in participating in conventional,

-Marlaina does not use any technology
+Unlike many of today's painters, Marlaina does not use any technology

 or imposter techniques (tracing projectors, photo canvases, etc.)

-using traditional oil techniques that include walnut oil, spike and linseed,
+traditional oil techniques that include walnut oil, spike and linseed,

 eliminating the need for toxic thinners including turpentine.